sercankulcu/sercankulcu.github.io/_fun/the-green-mile.md

 Transactions.

-Systems are safer when mistakes can be reversed.
+We design technical systems to make mistakes reversible whenever possible because people will inevitably make them.

-Human institutions do not always have that luxury.
+Human institutions do not always have that option.

-That thought stayed with me.

-How certain should we be before doing something that cannot be undone?

-Paul Edgecomb's relationship with John is painful because understanding arrives without power.

-He begins to know that the system is wrong in this particular case.

-But the machinery around the decision is larger than his personal knowledge.

-That is another frightening thing about institutions.

-A good person inside a bad outcome does not automatically stop the outcome.

-Individual morality and institutional procedure are not the same thing.

-The film also made longevity feel strangely like punishment.

-We usually wish people a long life without qualification.

-Live many years.

-See more.

-Experience more.

-The film asks what happens when living longer means surviving everyone you loved.

-Duration alone is not necessarily a gift.

-The value of time depends partly on who shares it.
+Years after seeing the film, I accidentally deleted a database table during a test.
+For several seconds I believed I had damaged production data.
+Then I learned that I was in the correct environment and restored everything from a snapshot.

+The relief was physical.

+I thought, absurdly, of *The Green Mile*.

+Some systems contain no snapshot.

+Paul Edgecomb's tragedy is partly that knowledge arrives without enough power.
+He becomes convinced the process is wrong in this case, but personal understanding does not automatically stop institutional machinery.

+That may be one of the film's most unsettling ideas.

+Good people can participate in bad outcomes while feeling the wrongness clearly.

+The later story of Paul's long life turns another common wish inside out.
+We routinely wish people many years as if duration were automatically a gift.
+The film asks what longevity means when it becomes a long sequence of departures.

+Time has value partly because other people occupy it with us.
-When the film ended, the rain was still hitting the windows.

-I remember not wanting to move for a while.
+When the film ended, rain was still hitting the windows.
+I stayed in the chair and listened to it for a while.

-The prison corridor in the film is called the Green Mile because every prisoner walks it toward death.
+The corridor is called the Green Mile because prisoners walk it toward a known ending.

-But afterward I kept thinking that everyone has some version of that corridor.

-The difference is that most of us do not know exactly where we are on it.
+Most of us walk a version of that corridor without knowing our position.

-Perhaps that uncertainty is mercy.
+The uncertainty is frightening.

+It may also be mercy.